Modified-MW-DF/modified-MDF/MWDF Project/Readmes of included mods/Readme - Mod - The Earth strikes back!.txt

     The remaining Wyrms spit rocks quite often.

 Technical details
 All Wyrms are castes of the same TESB_WYRM creature.
 When butchered, each eye yields a rough Hidden Gem.
-The chance that an [b]Awakened Stone[/b] will turn out to be a Wyrm is the square root of the chance of a tile yielding an Awakened Stone.
+The chance that an Awakened Stone will turn out to be a Wyrm is the square root of the chance of a tile yielding an Awakened Stone.
 At the default rate of .002 of tiles yielding Awakened Stones, 4.47% (about 1 in 22) will turn out to be Wyrms.

 The "stagger" effect is implemented as a dizziness syndrome.
 It is more severe for creatures adjacent to the Wyrm, but can affect opponents several tiles away.

-Like Awakened Stones, Wyrms that appear due to mining are temporarily OPPOSED_TO_LIFE.
-This prevents them from immediately pathing to the edge of the map.

 * Awakened Storms
 An Awakened Storm is a huge, dense formation of clouds with four swirling arms around a central core.
 These arms will batter and lash nearby creatures, but the lightning that surrounds them will strike any creature in the vicinity.
 Lightning is far more dangerous to creatures standing in water, and that is likely because it is always raining when an Awakened Storm arrives.